Lapiz-js/docs/core/index.js.md

 Lapiz.Index(lapizClass, primaryField)
 Lapiz.Index(lapizClass, primary, domain)
 ```
 Adds an index to a class.
-If class.on.change and class.on.delete exist,
+If class.on.change and class.on.remove exist,
 the index will use these to keep itself up to date.

 Index needs a primary key.
 Any to entries with the same primary key are